evallen/zonal-filter/notes.md

 	  (or just add a byte or two to the overall payload).
 	* Override UdpSourceApplication to include this tag? < TODO

+## Alternative Cryptography Plans
+* Idea 1 - Asymmetric signing / verifying
+	* Each node signs messages with asymmetric method such as RSA, each node verifies all messages with similar method.
+* Idea 2 - Symmetric MACs
+	* Suppose each pair of nodes has a symmetric keypair (not very realistic, but this would hopefully give us a 'best-case' bound of cryptography).
+	* Each node creates a MAC for each message, attaches it, and verifies it at the receiving side.

+* Important - make sure it's relevant to modern literature.
+	* Want it to reflect recent ideas / papers so we can show that our idea compares well against recent ideas (instead of something that was given up years ago).

 ### TODO

+## Alternative Cryptography Idea TODO
+* **DONE** Decide on alternative cryptography scheme plan
+* For now - assume each node sending a message must do *some* operation (signing / MAC creation, etc) and attaches *some* additional data (signature / MAC).
+Assume each node receiving a message does the same and strips that part of the data.

+## Future simulation ideas for paper
+* Current firewall idea assumes everything is done with ultra-fast TCAMs, which may be difficult to actually implement
+* Would be nice to show how fast it would be if you have to divert some traffic to SW / other filter techniques, and evaluate that as well
+* Final comparison could be (full TCAM firewall / hybrid firewall / cryptography... )

+## Firewall TODO
 * **DONE** Create new child of UdpSourceApplication to put tags on packets.
 * **DONE** Label all Udp streams with the correct tag in the omnetpp.ini.
 * **DONE** Create filter module to go into the ZGs that ensures: